muratk5n/thirdwave/en/2021/09/computing-ai.md

 What if the data cannot even contain the traces of a function in some cases?
 See [article](http://deepdriving.cs.princeton.edu/paper.pdf) on teaching machines how to drive.
 In order to teach machines how to drive using pure vision, the system was fed data on controls (steering, break, acceleration) and images of the outside world, in pairs.
-Feed it gazillions of such data, the program will learn the relation between them and learn how to drive.
+Feed it gazillions of such data, the program will learn the relation between them and supposed learn how to drive.
 The article makes the case that might not be the best way to learn.
 Say image X is given, in it car makes right turn.
 A similar image Y is given, car makes a left turn there..
 What should the machine learn in this case?

 The problem is that there might not be a direct function between controls and outside images.
 If the root of science is math, and the